arashsaber/Sparse-Auto-Encoder/README.md

 # Sparse-Auto-Encoder

-Tensorflow (tflearn) implementation of Convolutioanl sparse autoenocer, also known as Winner-Takes-All autoencoder.
+Tensorflow (tflearn) implementation of Convolutioanl sparse autoenocer, also known as Winner-Takes-All autoencoder [1].

 To use: